 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.

-Cast iron design.
+Wallhead and cast iron guttering connected to cast iron downpipes discharging into the mains drainage system.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.

-Solid stone.
+The main walls are of traditional solid stone construction pointed externally.
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.

-Windows are a mix of sash and case timber single glazed and

-uPVC double glazed including external doors.
+Windows predominately throughout are of single glazed timber framed sash and casement style.
+There is a double glazed uPVC window within the shower room.
+Front and rear access doors are of timber and glazed construction.
 External decorations Visually inspected.

-Conservatories / porches NOT APPLICABLE

-Ochservatories / porches NOT AFFLICABLE

-0

-Communal areas NOT APPLICABLE

-Garages and permanent outbuildings Visually inspected.

-Garden store.

-Outside areas and boundaries Visually inspected.

-Areas of garden ground front and rear.

-Areas or garden ground from and real.
+Conservatories / porches NOT APPLICABLE Communal areas NOT APPLICABLE 1101711121071322 Garages and permanent outbuildings NOT APPLICABLE Outside areas and boundaries Visually inspected.
+The property benefits from private garden ground to the front and rear elevations.
+Site boundaries are defined by stone walls, cast iron railings and timber fencing.
 Ceilings Visually inspected from floor level.

-Plaster and lath with plasterboard.

-י ומטנפו מווע ומנוו שונוו טומטנפוטטמוע.
+Ceilings are lath and plaster as well as plasterboard construction.

 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.

-Plaster on the hard, plaster and lath and plasterboard.
+Internal walls are plastered masonry and lath and plaster.

-riactor off the flara, plactor and latif and plactorboard.

 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-Timber suspended.
+Flooring is of suspended timber construction with fitted floor coverings throughout.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Painted wood skirtings and door surrounds.
-Wall mounted and base storage kitchen units.
+Internal doors, skirtings etc are of timber construction.
+The kitchen contains a range of wall and base mounted storage units with worktop surfaces.
 Chimney breasts and fireplaces Visually inspected.
-Chilling breasts and meplaces No testing of the flues or fittings was carried out.
-Fireplace in living room currently utilised.
-Internal decorations Visually inspected.
-Painted and papered wall and ceiling surfaces.
-Cellars Visually inspected where there was a safe and purpose-built access.
-Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+No testing of the flues or fittings was carried out.
+There is a wood burning stove within the living room.
+Other fireplaces have been blocked/sealed and assumed adequately vented.
+Internal decorations Viewelly increased internal decorations Visually inspected.
+Internal decorative surfaces are finished in paint.
+Cellars NOT APPLICABLE Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-13amp mains.
-Gas Accessible parts of the system were visually inspected without removing fittings.
-No tests whatsoever were carried out to the system or appliances.
-Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
-If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains.
+Mains supply with fuseboard located within the entrance vestibule.